insure logo

 USAA*$1,514$2,721$1,20780%

-*Note: USAA only offers coverage to military members, veterans and their families.
+*USAA is only available to military community members and their families.

-Average car insurance cost in Michigan
+Average cost of car insurance Michigan

-What is full coverage car insurance in Michigan?
+What is full coverage car insurance?

-While it’s common to look for ways to lower your car insurance premium, cutting corners on coverage could end up costing you much more in the long run.
+It’s natural to look for ways to lower your insurance costs, but cutting corners on coverage can leave you financially vulnerable after an accident.

 Methodology

 Insure.com gathered data from Quadrant Information Services to get car insurance rates in Michigan.
-The rates are based on a sample profile of a 40-year-old male and female driving a Honda Accord LX with a good insurance score and no violation on record for a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles.
+The rates are based on a sample profile of a 40-year-old male and female driving a Honda Accord LX with a good insurance score and no violations on record for a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles.

 We analyzed 53,409,632 insurance quotes from 170 insurance companies across 34,588 ZIP codes nationwide.